HasanEfeAksoy/Bubble-Sort-Algorithm/README.md

 Bubble Sort Algorithm with Python Pygame.

 You have to need pygame module to run 'main.py'.
-Basic bubble sort algorithm with pyrhon/pygame.
+Basic sort algorithm with pygame module.